etherforce/FeTSy/fetsy/scripts/controllers.coffee.md

 ## Controller for navigation bar at the top of the page

-Append a controller for the top navigation bar with Login and Logut button.
+Append a controller for the top navigation bar with login and logout button.

     .controller 'NavbarCtrl', [
         'userHasPermissionFactory'
         (userHasPermissionFactory) ->

-Only let every user to be stuff at the moment.

             @userIsStaff = userHasPermissionFactory.isStaff
             return
     ]